-- 1. Go to Configuration > Profile.
-The list of profiles is displayed. - 2.
-Create a new profile, or open a profile for updating.
+- Go to Configuration > Profile.

+The list of profiles is displayed.

+- 2. Create a new profile, or open a profile for updating.
 The Profile <name> dialog box is displayed.

-- 3. Click the Network tab. - The Network pane is displayed.
-For a description of the options, see Network tab on page 92. - 4.
-Expand the WAN section, and click +Create New.
+The Network pane is displayed.
+For a description of the options, see Network tab on page 85.

+4. Expand the WAN section, and click +Create New.
 The WAN dialog box is displayed.